wmo-raf/climweb/docs/_docs/manage_settings/Manage-Users-and-Roles.md

 ![Manage Users](../../_static/images/users_and_roles/manage_users.png "Manage Users")

 You can add a new user, using the 'add a user' button at the top right and assign them an email, username, first name, last name, password and role.
-Once the CMS user logs in to their account they will be able to edit this information to their preference.
+Once the ClimWeb user logs in to their account they will be able to edit this information to their preference.

 ![Add Users](../../_static/images/users_and_roles/add_user.png "Add Users")